joshprzybyszewski/aocrust/README.md

 At first, I was going to use a familiar language (golang) and [did the first few days](https://github.com/joshprzybyszewski/aoc2022/tree/2024).
 However, I saw CodSpeed was a sponsor for AoC, and they were [hosting a competition](https://codspeed.io/advent) for "who can write the solver that solves the puzzle the fastest".
 I was intrigued, but it meant I had to learn Rust.
 I'd never read or written Rust before, but I thought that sounded fun.

+Once the day's puzzle was released, competitors had 36 hours (noon EST, the next day) to publish a working solution.
+It must solve the "secret input" that they had with the correct answer, and then the benchmarks would run.
+(The main product offering of CodSpeed seems to be a consistent benchmarking environment in Github Actions for Rust and Python, so results are comparable across time.)

 ### Setup

 To set up this repo, I followed the instructions [here](https://github.com/gobanos/cargo-aoc).